highcanfly-club/TMAControl/README.md

 crypto.verify(server_cert, signature, data, 'sha256')
 ```
 if the signature is wrong it throws an exception otherwise nothing… Well done message is authenticated.

+## Client
+We published two clients.
+One very [simple client](https://github.com/eltorio/TMAControl-Client) in python.
+One [complete client](https://github.com/eltorio/TMAControl-CClient) in C. Main target is Raspberry Pi but it works on any Unix® platform.

 ### Installation
 * Sample installation on a development Raspberry Pi 3b+ (with only 1GB ram) Raspbian 10 (Debian Buster)